jshah59/admin/researchbay.md

 #### Mobile

 The mobile team will be responsible for implementing the mobile app version of Research Bay.
-As a result, this will involve both frontend and backend work, and a significant amount of collaboration will be done with the frontend and backend teams to make sure that the teams' goals and work will be aligned with each other's.
+As a result, this will involve both frontend and backend work, and a significant amount of collaboration with the frontend and backend teams to make sure that each teams' goals and work will be aligned with one another.

 - Much of the required work and functionality of the mobile app mirrors a subset of the details already covered in the frontend and backend sections, so please refer to those for now.
 We will adjust and refine requirements as development starts and the team learns Flutter.